Habit Stacker

-Running motivation is needed on the days you're supposed to run, but you don't want to.
-Running can be repetitive and laborious, and you often don't see some of the improvements in time or weight loss results that you want to see for quite some time.
+Running motivation is needed on the days where you’re supposed to run but you just don’t want to.
+Running can be repetitive and hard and you often don’t see some of the improvements in time or weight loss results that you want to see for quite some time.

-It takes a lot of faith to keep running when you do not see the results that you want.
+It takes a lot of faith to keep running when you’re not seeing the results that you want.
 These tips for running motivation are some simple things you can do to make sure that you start all of your runs excited, even if you wake up not wanting to do it at first.
-The beauty in the running comes from finding it in you to get started.
+The beauty in running comes from finding it in you to get started.

 Why You Need Running Motivation